goblimey/films/README.md

 If you pass this object to a method, the method only knows that it satisfies the Person interface.
 So one piece of software (usually main.marshall) can create an object using a factory function and pass it to a controller method to do the work.
 The general rule is that the stuff that does the work doesn't know or care what the object is that it's working on, or how it was created.
 It just knows which interface it satisfies.
 This makes it easy to test the controller methods thoroughly.

 (At present, some controller methods also call the factory functions, but they only do that so that they can call another controller method and pass the object to it as an interface - if something uses a factory function to create an object, it promptly passes it to something else to do work on it.
-The errorHandler does this.
+The people controller's errorHandler function does this.
 This is unfortunate, because it means that the controller has to be polluted with knowledge of the real objects that are being used.
 It would be better if it could be written to only use stuff that's passed into it.

+All of the basic objects in this project (Person, PersonForm, ListForm and so on) are defined by interfaces and for each interface there is a concrete structure that satisfies the interface and provides factory functions to create an object of that type, returning it as an interface.

-With the same ideas in mind, I've implemented a services layer, which provides functionality that all controllers need.
-When main.marshall creates an instance of a controller, it binds the services class into it.
-It supplies the HTML templates and the repository classes that give access to the database tables.
+I've also created a services object, which provides functionality that all controllers need.
+When main.marshall creates an instance of a controller, it binds the services object into it.
+The services object supplies the HTML templates and the repository classes that give access to the database tables.
 Again these are defined in terms of interfaces, so during testing, a dummy version of the services can be substituted.

 (An obvious solution to my pollution issue is to use the services layer to provide the factory methods, but that's harder than it looks.
 My first attempt led to circular dependencies, where class A includes class B and class includes class A.  That's not allowed in Go.)